Tarique Rahman: Money laundering case

-On 7 June 2007, a money laundering case was submitted against Rahman and his friend and business partner Giasuddin Al Mamun by the Bangladesh Anti Corruption Commission at a court in Dhaka.
+On 7 June 2007, a money laundering case was submitted against Rahman and his personal friend and business partner, Giasuddin Al Mamun, by the Bangladesh Anti Corruption Commission at a court in Dhaka.
 In a verdict given on 18 November 2013 by the court, Rahman was acquitted in the case involving BDT 20.41 crore.
-After delivering the verdict, the trial court judge left the country, giving rise to speculations that he had acquitted Tarique following an alleged deal.
+After delivering the verdict, the trial court judge left the country.
 Bangladesh Anti Corruption Commission member Mohammed Shahabuddin rejected the verdict, saying:

 Tarique and Mamun had equal footing in the crime.
 So, legally there was no scope to differentiate.

 BNP officials and leaders have claimed that this judgement is proof of his innocence, that he had no involvement with corruption, and that all the cases against Rahman were "politically motivated".

 On 21 July 2016, Rahman was found guilty by the Bangladesh High Court, overturning a lower court verdict that acquitted him earlier.
 He was sentenced to seven years of imprisonment and fined Tk 20 crore by the Court.
-In its observation of the verdict, the High Court commented:

-Corruption practices and political influence are enabling individuals or groups to commit financial crimes like money laundering.
-It is time to stop such crimes under the political umbrella for the welfare and development of the country.

 Mamun's wider business dealings, closely associated with Rahman's political influence, led to further legal scrutiny.
-For example, in 2022, the ACC filed a graft case against Mamun's company, One Spinning Mills Limited, and its directors, including AHM Jahangir alias Abu Hasan Mohammad Jahangir, for alleged loan embezzlement from Sonali Bank.
+For example, in 2022, the ACC filed a graft case against Mamun's company, One Spinning Mills Limited, and its directors, for alleged loan embezzlement from Sonali Bank.

-On 5 December 2024, Tarique and his friend Giasuddin Al Mamun were acquitted by the high court of Bangladesh.
+On 5 December 2024, Rahman and Mamun were acquitted by the high court of Bangladesh.